-The real challenge in common work on school history is to develop supra-national school textbooks, resource books, or media for teachers and student.
+The real challenge in common work on school history is to develop supra-national school textbooks, resource books, or media for teachers and students.
 Here we can find a variety of players.
-The Council of Europe experts have always opposed the idea of a common European textbook, though the organisation was, based on a special approach called confidence building matters, interested in producing regional textbooks.
-Historians and history educators have, until now, produced two of such regional history textbooks.
-The first one was published in 1999, under the title the History of the Baltic Countries and describes the history of Estonia, Latvia and Lithuania.
-The book is well designed and offers accessible historical information for a wide audience both within the three countries as well as outside them, as the books were made available in the local languages Estonian, Latvian, Lithuanian and Russian as well as in German and English.
-As the history of these three countries was largely unknown at home and abroad, this wide choice of languages was important and the book has been profusely sold.
-A second common regional Council of Europe publication is The Black Sea, A history of Interactions in 2004.
-This very attractive looking book addresses a chronological history of the Black Sea countries Bulgaria, Georgia, Moldova, Romania, Russia, Turkey and Ukraine.
-Unfortunately this book is only made available in English.
-A very daring project is a common publication within the Tbilisi Initiative of Armenia, Azerbaijan, Georgia, Russia and Turkey on the history of the Caucasus.
-Although several meetings have been organised and papers are submitted, the book is in the end of 2007 still in the making.
+The Council of Europe always rejected the ideas of a common European textbook however has been interested in regional textbooks.
+Historians and history educators together have produced two regional history textbooks.
+The first one was published in 1999, under the title the History of the Baltic Countries and describes the history of Estonia, Latvia and Lithuania.15 The book is well designed and offers accessible historical information for a wide audience both within the three countries as well as outside them, as the books were made available in the local languages Estonian, Latvian, Lithuanian and Russian as well as in German and English.
+A second common regional Council of Europe publication is The Black Sea, A history of Interactions in 2004.16 This very attractive looking book addresses a chronological history of the Black Sea http://unesdoc.unesco.org/images/0011/001171/117188e.pdf (both read 13.11.2007).